Timetable flexibility is one of the best perks of being a uni student. Enjoy your new-found freedom with this guide to the timetable system.

 Classes usually finish five minutes before the hour, and start five minutes after the hour, but they can (and often do) run over.
 Try your best to avoid scheduling two tutorials back-to-back so you don't end up arriving at your classes out of breath from legging it across campus.

-Personal timetables will be released on 12 February.
+Personal timetables will be released on Monday 2 July, and can be customised until Friday 10 August.
 Find out more information about viewing, customising and troubleshooting timetables.